 Hike the Glenorchy Lagoon Walkway track

-One of the easiest, fun and free things to do in Glenorchy is the Lagoon boardwalk track.
-The one to two hour loop walk takes you along stunning reflection lakes and the turquoise Rees river with beautiful views on the snow capped peaks of the Humboldt Mountains.
+One of the easiest, fun, and free things to do in Glenorchy is the Lagoon boardwalk track.
+The one, to two-hour loop walk takes you along stunning reflection lakes and the turquoise Rees River with beautiful views of the snow-capped peaks of the Humboldt Mountains.
 The 5 kilometres loop track is very easy to follow on wide, gravel paths and a wooden lagoon boardwalk.
 There is a lot of landscape variety and birdlife to see along this easy walk.
-And another huge plus are the scenic picnic table and cute benches with million dollar views.
+And another huge plus is the scenic picnic table and cute benches with million-dollar views.
 Glenorchy in general is absolutely worth a visit and this short nature walk makes it a perfect activity for young and old.

-Kayaking in Glenorchy is a must do.
+Kayaking in Glenorchy is a must-do.
 You can book with Dart River Adventures which includes a transfer to and from Queenstown.
 The adventure starts with a thrilling jet boat experience on the Dart River before you hop on your easy-to-handle funyak (inflatable canoe) while paddling through Mount Aspiring National Park.
-Lunch and all equipment is included and no previous experience is required.
-A perfect family friendly but adrenaline filled experience in Glenorchy!
+Lunch and all equipment are included and no previous experience is required.
+A perfect family-friendly but adrenaline-filled experience in Glenorchy!

 Book a scenic helicopter tour

-Some of the most unique and unforgettable scenic flights in New Zealand is a helicopter flight over Mount Aspiring National Park.
-This once in a lifetime experience takes you to some of the most remote places in New Zealand.
+One of the most unique and unforgettable scenic flights in New Zealand is a helicopter flight over Mount Aspiring National Park.
+This once-in-a-lifetime experience takes you to some of the most remote places in New Zealand.
 There are several helicopter tours possible, depending on what you wish to see.

 Middle Earth Helicopter tour